jbecker7326/dog-prediction/README.md

 ConvNeXtSmall | 191.716 | 49677 | 265.549 | 160.441 | 0.939 | 0.938 | 0.940 | 0.937

-# 4. Deployment
+# 4. Serverless AWS Deployment
 ## Local Deployment

 To deploy locally, navigate up to the root folder and run the following from a terminal or command prompt.
-Please note that docker must already be installed on your local machine.
+Please note that docker must already be installed and running on your local machine.
 See the [official documentation](https://docs.docker.com/engine/install/) for Docker Engine installation.

 - Build the container: `docker build -t dog-prediction .`
 - Run the container: `docker run -it --rm -p 8080:8080 dog-prediction:latest`